Reproductive rights in Latin America: Colonialism and religious traditions

-International Conference on Population and Development (ICPD)
+International Conference on Population and Development

 The 1994 International Conference on Population and Development defined reproductive health as noted above.
 It also defined strategies and goals for advancing such reproductive health and rights in Latin America through what is called the Cairo Programme of Action (CPA).
 The CPA has three quantitative targets: (1) Reducing overall mortality, which implies an increase in life expectancy, reducing specific mortalities (2) Universal access to education, especially for girls (3) Universal access to reproductive health services, including family planning.
 Adopted by the region at the conference, some improvements have been seen since the adoption of the CPA.
 Reproductive rights have become recognized in the constitutions of Bolivia, Ecuador and Venezuela.

 Millennium Development Goals in Latin America

 The Millennium Development Goals are a descriptive framework by which to monitor response to eight specific goals.
 They were announced in the Millennium Declaration in September 2000.
 Whether or not a country is on track to meeting these goals—in the case of Latin America—is tracked by the Economic Commission for Latin America and the Caribbean (ECLAC).
 One particular goal in regard to reproductive health, Goal 5, seeks to improve maternal health within the region.
 The first target of Goal 5 is to reduce the maternal mortality ratio by three quarters between 1990 and 2015.
 In order to assess the progress towards this goal, ECLAC monitors maternal mortality ratios and the proportion of births attended by skilled health personnel.
 The second target of Goal 5 is to achieve universal access to reproductive health by 2015.
 This target is assessed by viewing contraceptive prevalence rates, adolescent birth rates, antenatal care coverage and percentages of unmet need for family planning.
 In order to achieve these goals, many actions have been taken, including the growing institutionalization of deliveries and the increased number of personnel trained to provide care during childbirth and emergency obstetric care.